Skip to content

 var Health:float = 100.0

-# Invalid - no initial value
+# Invalid - no initial value in local scope

-# var Score:int # ERROR 3601
+# var Score:int # Error

 Cannot be completely untyped: